nickpowersys/CaaR/README.md

 Documentation is at  http://caar.readthedocs.io/en/latest/

+Examples of usage in a notebook are shown at https://anaconda.org/nickpowersys/caarexamples/notebook

 Begin by reviewing the sample input files in the data directory at https://github.com/nickpowersys/CaaR, within the data folder.

 Functions in the **histsummary** and **timeseries** modules build on output from the first two modules, **cleanthermostat** and **history**.